awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 **Q: Can I leave my cluster on a Kubernetes version indefinitely?**
 A: No\.
 In the interest of security, Amazon EKS does not allow clusters to stay on a version that has reached end of support\.

-**Q: Are EKS managed node groups automatically upgraded along with cluster control plane version?**
+**Q: Are EKS managed node groups automatically upgraded along with the cluster control plane version?**
 A: No\.
-An EKS managed node group creates EC2 instances in your account, and these instances are not automatically upgraded\.
+An Amazon EKS managed node group creates Amazon EC2 instances in your account\.
+These instances are not automatically upgraded\.
 A managed node group will have a health issue if it contains instances that are running a version of Kubernetes more than one version behind the control plane\.